tenjava-2014/mncat77-t3/README.md

 Survival is mainly made harder with this.

 Look out for:
--Dungeons
--"Clouds"
+ * Dungeons
+ * "Clouds"
--Patches of TNT
+ * Patches of TNT
--Whirls in the Desert
+ * Whirls in the Desert
+ * Rare very powerful mobs as random spawns
+ * and more

-I really messed up my time schedule and ended up wasting about 5 hours of time D:
+I really messed up my time schedule and ended up wasting about 5 hours of time D: (started 1 hour late, because of trip before it and the other 4 hours were wasted on Biome Layers)

 <!-- Hi, mncat77!
 This is the default README for every ten.java submission. -->
 <!-- We encourage you to edit this README with some information about your submission – keep in mind you'll be scored on documentation! -->